eponsonby/ATP-Support/job-announcement-playbook/details/this-job-is-open-to.md

 **Mapping Who May Apply to the hiring paths**

 The table below shows the content you need to use in the Who May Apply section to display the matching hiring path.
 For example, if you want your job announcement to display “Open to the public”, you must enter “U.S. Citizens” in the Who May Apply field.
-Or, we'll also display "Open to the public", if you don't enter anything in the Who May Apply fied.
+Or, we'll also display "Open to the public", if you don't enter anything in the Who May Apply field.

 {: .usajobs-recruitment-joa-playbook-details__table}
 | Hiring Path                   | Who May Apply content |